Racha Yai

 Racha Yai: 5 Wrecks, A Maze of Cubes and some weird and wonderful critters

-Racha Yai is not the place to go if you’re looking for stunning coral reefs.
+Racha Yai is not the place to go if you’re looking for stunning coral reefs, although the hard coral gardens in the shallow water are incredibly pretty.
 To replace the coral damage from the bleaching event that occurred in 2010 the Thai government has placed a whole heap of artificial reef structures to attract marine life and take the pressure off the remaining corals.

 Racha Yai Bay 1 (east side)